Nityams/culturefun/README.md

 # culturefun
-Android game for 5–9 y.o. kids to learn about different cultures and maybe safety
+Android game for 5–9 y.o. kids to learn about different countries and cultures